Barron Trump and Mom Melania: What They Left Behind [Opinion]

 — Feisty☀️Floridian (@peddoc63) January 30, 2017

-Despite the elegant pictures of Melania seen through the years at all the different events with her husband, she’s is really a homebody.
-When GQ Magazine spoke with a long-time friend of Melania’s from Slovenia, they learned that despite being rich Melania is not a “socialite.”
+Despite the elegant pictures of Melania seen through the years at all the different events with her husband, she is really a homebody.
+When GQ Magazine spoke with a long-time friend of Melania’s from Slovenia, they learned that despite being rich, Melania is not a “socialite.”
 In an article that the magazine published on Melania last year, she was revealed as a woman who finds that being a mother to Barron is one of the greatest joys in her life.

 She is also very happy in her role as a wife, but regardless of all the roles she’s taken on in life, she is an independent woman when it comes to the things she wants to do or doesn’t want to do.
 She believes this independence is one of the things that attracted her husband to her in the first place.

 Her life is her family and when she did go out on her husband’s arm to one of the many events throughout the year, it wasn’t a late-night date for Melania.
 This friend said that Melania retires early.
-Now as the first lady of the nation she is thrust into the limelight and will need to attend countless affairs, which will really change life for the homebody in Melania.
+Now as the first lady of the nation, she is thrust into the limelight and will need to attend countless affairs, which will really change life for Melania.

-Melania knew that if Donald Trump won his bid for the office of the president that life was going to change drastically.
+Melania knew that if Donald Trump won his bid for the office that life was going to change drastically.
 During this interview it was learned that she was “never hot on the idea” of her husband running for president.
 Melania told Donald in the very beginning that “he really needs to make sure he knows he really wants to do it, because life changes.”
 She was right, life changed.

 People are pissed at Vanity Fair Mexico for featuring Melania Trump on its cover https://t.co/h7AStsuzsB pic.twitter.com/vPb4dZzFj9